Best Ski Boots

 If you are on a budget and want to save some money, it’s still fairly easy to measure your feet at home.
 To do this, first put your foot on a piece of paper that’s bigger than your actual foot.
 Then, stand upright on the paper and make sure your back and heels are up against a wall.
 Then, draw a line that tells you what the longest part of your foot is.
 With that figured out, you can measure the distance in centimeters easily.

-Q: What does last width of a ski boot mean, and what do I need to know about it?
+Q: What does last width of a ski boot mean?

 Last width on a ski boot means the ski boot’s shape and width inside the shell, or the outer boot area.
 If you have a narrow foot, then a narrow width of about 97-98mm last range should fit you well.
 Medium feet will most likely measure into the 100-102mm last width area, and those with wide feet need a last width of 102mm and up.